Metaradar/lambda-activity/README.md

 Metaradar.io is a project that enables the tracking of blockchain addresses.

 ## How to run this file
-This file runs standonline in AWS Lambda.
+This file runs standalone in AWS Lambda.
 It uses mysql2 which has been incorporated through a Lambda Layer.

 ## Do you have questions?
 Open an issue or email info@metaradar.io.